Southern Innovation Area

 The Southern Innovation Area (Part 1) DPA was approved by the Minister for Planning by notice in the South Australian Government Gazette on 20 February 2018.

-The yet-to-be-approved Southern Innovation Area (Part 2) amendment proposes additional investigations to review land use directions and zoning for land between the Tonsley precinct and Marion Road (Mitchell Park) and Sturt Road (Tonsley).
+The Southern Innovation Area (Part 2) DPA was approved by the Minister for Planning by notice in the South Australian Government Gazette on 22 November 2018.
+This amendment included additional investigations to review land use directions and zoning for land between the Tonsley precinct and Marion Road (Mitchell Park) and Sturt Road (Tonsley).

 The DPA is intended to support the delivery of zoning improvements to enable integrated land use and transport outcomes from the $620+ million Government Darlington Upgrade Project including the additional freeway extension and extended Tonsley train line to the Flinders University / Flinders Medical Centre site (Flinders Link).